m5z/notes/clean-code-in-python.md

   * Preconditions, postconditions, invariants, side effects
   * If error occurs, it has to be easy to spot
 * Defensive programming
+  * Use `raise <e> from <original_exception>` to wrap exceptions
+  * Use assertions for seemingly impossible conditions
+* Separation of concerns
+  * Well-defined software will achieve high cohesion and low coupling.
 *

 ## SOLID Principles